Worldwide Locations:

 What are the requirements to register a company in Egypt?

-To register a company in Egypt, you need to fulfill the following requirements:
+To register a company in Egypt, you generally need the following:

-• 1- A valid passport or national ID card for all shareholders and managers
+• I- A valid passport or national ID card for all shareholders and managers

-• 3- A business plan or description of the company’s activities
+• III- A clear description of the company’s activities

-• 5- Articles of Association and other incorporation documents
+• IV- Properly drafted Articles of Association and other incorporation documents

 Can a foreigner register a company in Egypt?